|UCSC Home | Where are We Located? | Online Trainings & Workshops | UCSC Policies | Related Links | Legal Updates|

 In cases involving students, upon the initiation of an investigation, the Title IX/SHO will send a letter of notification within five (5) working days of receiving a request from a complainant for a Title IX investigation to the accused student which: 1) advises the student of the allegation(s); 2) includes the name of the complainant(s); 3)includes a full and complete written statement of the allegations; 4) identifies the violation(s) of the Student Conduct Code represented by the allegations; 5) Provides a copy of the UC Policy on Sexual Harassment and Procedures For Reports of Sexual Harassment; and, 6) describes the need to schedule an appointment with the Title IX/SHO within five (5) working days to respond to the allegations.

-In cases involving staff and academic appointees, upon the initiation of an investigation, the Title IX/SHO shall send a letter of notification to the respondent within five (5) working days of receiving a complaint that, 1) informs the accused of the identity of the complainant(s), if any; 2) includes a full and complete written statement of the allegation(s); 3) provides a copy of the UC Policy on Sexual Harassment and Procedures For Reports of Sexual Harassment; and 4) explains that the accused must respond to the allegations in writing to a full accounting of the allegations, to the Title IX/SHO within ten (10) working days after having been informed.
+In cases involving staff and academic appointees, upon the initiation of an investigation, the Title IX/SHO shall send a letter of notification to the respondent within five (5) working days of receiving a complaint that, 1) informs the accused of the identity of the complainant(s), if any; 2) includes a full and complete written statement of the allegation(s); 3) provides a copy of the UC Policy on Sexual Harassment and Procedures For Reports of Sexual Harassment; and 4) explains that the accused must respond in writing to a full accounting of the allegations, to the Title IX/SHO within ten (10) working days after having been informed.

 Students: If the accused is a student and the Title IX/SHO's investigation finds that a violation of the UC Policy on Sexual Harassment has occurred, the Title IX/SHO shall refer the report, including proposed remedies for the complainant and proposed sanctions for the accused to the principal officer.
 The principal officer, or her/his designee, will inform the respondent of the results of the investigation.
 The principal officer will refer the case to the Director, Student Judicial Affairs who will determine the appropriate disciplinary action according to the guidelines in the Student Policies and Regulations Handbook (Sections 103.00 - 109.00) (http://www2.ucsc.edu/judicial/)